TomHsiung/strongSwan.configurations/README.md

 4) public.key.generation file is the syntax to create public keys for strongSwan.
 5) Other mode is to be update in future.

+# Notice
+1) Make sure the proper privileges of related files for security considerations.
+2) Make appropriate modifications to the original code based on your needs.

 # Diffie-Hellman Groups
 |Diffie-Hellman Group Number|Diffie-Hellman Group Name|RFC|Predefined|
 | - | - | - | - |